cscorley/dissertation/chapters/4_proposed/2_dit.md

 For this work, we pose the following research questions:

 RQ1
-:   How well do changeset-based topic models perform for developer identification?
+:   Is a changeset-based DIT as accurate as a snapshot-based DIT?

 RQ2
-:   How well do *temporal simulations* of changeset-based topic models perform for developer identification?
+:   Does the accuracy of a changeset-based DIT fluctuate as a project evolves?

 ##### Methodology